solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     az group deployment create --resource-group $resourceGroupName --template-file "$HOME/azuredeploy.json"
     ```

     >**Note**: This command is designed to prompt us to enter the resource group name and Azure region (location) we want to deploy our resources to.
 The script then takes our inputs and passes them as parameters to the Azure CLI command that calls our recently uploaded template file.
+Also be aware that you need to run this from a Bash terminal.

     ![In the Azure Cloud Shell window, the command has been entered is we are prompted for the name of the resource group we want to deploy to.](images/stepbystep/media/image44.png "Azure Cloud Shell window")